-- Size of grant the applicant organisation is asking for, relative to its annual income we try to be proportionate in how much we award. - Organisation's financial position, including its sustainability and whether it has an immediate need for our funds. - How the organisation is governed. - The duration and the scale of your work, for example delivered at local, regional or national levels, and the number of people it will support.
+- The size of grant the applicant organisation is asking for, relative to its annual income we try to be proportionate in how much we award. - The organisation's financial position, including its sustainability and whether it has an immediate need for our funds. - How the organisation is governed. - The duration and the scale of your work, for example delivered at a local, regional or national level, and the number of people it will support.

-We consider Large Grant applications under the themes of Financial Security, Education Pathways and Work Pathways as part of a rolling programme of funding.
+We consider Small Grant applications under the themes of Financial Security, Education Pathways and Work Pathways as part of a rolling programme of funding.